-(2) Any out-of-home safety plan involving a relative/non-relative caregiver must include an approved relative/non-relative home study per Chapters 65C-11 and 65C-12, F.A.C., and a court order to shelter the child.
+(2) Any out-of-home safety plan involving placement with a relative/non-relative caregiver must include an approved Unified Home Study per 65C-28.012, F.A.C., and a court order to shelter the child.

 - b.
 The child welfare professional responsible will review with all safety management providers and the parent(s)/legal guardian(s): - (1) Expectations for continued parent(s)/legal guardian(s) involvement and responsibility. - (2) Any protective actions that the parent(s)/legal guardian(s) may still fulfill. - c.
 The child welfare professional will communicate with all safety service providers to explain how they will monitor the plan and what actions to take if a provider believes there is a need for plan modifications. - d.
 A safety plan will remain in effect as long as a case remains open with case plan goal of "strengthen and maintain" or "reunification" and parent(s)/legal guardian(s) do not have the protective capacity necessary to protect the child from identified danger threats.